← Essays

 SWIFT, AML/CFT, and Sanctions Screening in Practice

-The operating reality is harder.
 The product decisions inside that compliance envelope determine whether throughput survives, false positives are bearable, and the customer experience is acceptable.

 The screening stack